-My main private practice is located in Birmingham's Jewellery Quarter, and I also use alternate rooms within the city centre.
+My main private practice is located at the Custard Factory in Digbeth and I also use alternate rooms within Birmingham city centre.

 What to expect in our first session: